 In Kamloops, recreational cycling has long been a deeply ingrained part of the community’s culture.
 Cycling is becoming a more common form of transportation for daily and weekly travel trips within the city.
-Since the Bicycle Master Plan was developed, the City has implemented a number of new multi-use pathways, on-street bicycle lanes, and shared bicycle routes to support cycling as a viable transportation mode.
+The Transportation Master Plan identifies future multi-use pathways, on-street bicycle lanes, and shared bicycle routes to support cycling as a viable transportation mode.

 As we move forward together creating a happy and healthy community, we encourage cyclists and motorists to commute safely together.

 We know that cycling is important to many residents in the Community.
 The City of Kamloops bike map is updated annually to provide current on-street bike routes, bike repair stations, and bike lockers throughout the City.

 We advise all cyclists to lock up their bikes properly.
 Did you know that the City offers bike lockers at the North Shore and Lansdowne transit exchanges, and the Tournament Capital Centre (TCC)?

 How to Rent

 Securely store your bike and related gear for only $10 per month at one of the two available transit locations.
 A refundable $50 deposit is required at the time of application.
 TCC bike lockers are available for complimentary day use, one a first-come, first-serve basis.